zedlopez/ifm/Writing with Inform.md

 		say "[line break]";
 ```

 and now "chart parity relation" will work nicely, but "chart visibility relation" will be rejected (as it should be, because it relates things, not numbers).

-In general, if R is any relation, we can write
+That last example used a powerful trick: if `R` is any relation, we can write

 ``` inform7
 if R relates X to Y, ...